 How does the 95th percentile method work?

-- The system meters data transferred every 5 minutes and stores the values of each 5 minutes interval in a database (in Mbps).
+- Step 1: The system samples data transferred every 5 minutes and stores the values of each 5-minutes interval in a database (in Mbps).
 In order to meter the average rate of an interval, the bits transferred during 5 minutes are divided by its duration (300 seconds).

-- Throughout a month, approximately 8.640 samples are taken from each machine.
-From these, the top 5% are discarded (around 432 samples or 35 hours of a 30-days billing period).
+- Step 3: Throughout a month, approximately 8.640 samples are taken from each machine.
+From these, the top 5% is discarded (around 432 samples or 35 hours of a 30-days billing period).

-- After discarding that percentage, the highest value is taken as the month’s bandwidth usage.
-If this value doesn’t burst beyond the base commit rate purchased by the customer, the ISP doesn’t bill any extra bandwidth.
-However, if after discarding that 5% the customer has exceeded his committed data rate, that excess is billed.
+- Step 4: After discarding that percentage, the highest value is taken as the month’s bandwidth usage.
+If this value does not burst beyond the base commit rate purchased by the customer, the ISP does not bill any extra bandwidth.
+However, if after discarding that top 5% the customer has exceeded his committed data rate, that excess is billed.

-Another metering alternative is to meter a server’s or website’s traffic by Gb transferred.
-But, as a rule, you will end up paying much more this way if your traffic volumes/bandwidth are very high.
+Another metering alternative is to meter a server’s or website’s traffic by GB transferred.
+But, as a rule, customers will end up paying much more this way if their traffic volumes/bandwidth are very high.
 Other alternate bandwidth metering and billing methods are the Committed Information Rate (CIR) and the Actual Throughput billing.